 We strive for a community where all people can grow in love and faith.
 Our programs offer a deeper knowledge of the Bible, spiritual growth, and relationships that help us understand Christian community.
 Opportunities are available for all ages.

 Adult Christian Education

-Sunday Morning Lectionary Class meets each Sunday at 9 am in the Auxiliary Dining room (downstairs, adjacent to Kirkman Fellowship Hall) and explores the Lectionary scripture text for that morning’s worship service.
-This class offers a chance to dig deep and grow spiritually.
+Sunday Morning Bible Study meets each Sunday at 9am in the Fireside Room.
+This Bible Study offers a chance to dig deep and grow spiritually.
 Participants gain a sense of the rhythm and flow of the life of faith.
-Contact Chris Klein if you have questions.
+Contact Marilyn Sutton if you have questions.

 Joyful Journeys is a Sunday School program for children in kindergarten through fifth grade which takes place during the service.
 Each Sunday, the children attend the first part of the worship service with their families in the sanctuary.
 Teachers offer Bible lessons, crafts, and activities focused on God's love and faithfulness.